Dialogue With Theo Loyla

 A: Remember you are there to entertain; so be an entertainer!
 Learn how to use your equipment and music, and remember that appearance is as important as sound.
 Look the part.
 Be the part.
 Even after 50 years, I would get tense or nervous before some gigs.
 It is about caring, but you mustn’t let stage fright stop you from being a success.
 Like I said at the beginning, not everyone is going to like you and all the music you play.
 Join your local DJ association and learn from your peers.
 Volunteer to go out and assist experienced DJs.
 You never ever stop learning in life until the day you die.
 Things change, and what was true 50 years ago, is not necessarily right now - although a lot of it probably is!

-The full article can be found in Pro Mobile Issue 82, Pages 62-66.
+The full review can be found in Pro Mobile Issue 82, Pages 62-66.